imdrasil/time_zone/README.md

 ### Data Generating

 All code in `src/time_zone/data` folder is automatically generated so please don't try to make any change there because they will be lost after next regenerating.
-To generate new version please paste all files from original [repo](https://github.com/eggert/tz) to the `data` folder in the this repo root and invoke `ruby scripts/build.rb`.
+To generate new version please paste all files from original [repo](https://github.com/eggert/tz) to the `data` folder in this repo root and invoke `ruby scripts/build.rb`.

 ## Contributing